France Diplomatic Profile

 Societal Relations

 France’s closest societal relations partners are Germany, Monaco, and Belgium.
-Most adversarial: Afghanistan, Belarus, and Russia.
+Most adversarial: Afghanistan, Algeria, and Belarus.

 Allies